How to install and use

 export GOLIAC_GITHUB_APP_ORGANIZATION=<your github organization>

-./goliac scaffold <directory> <goliac-admin team you want to create>
+./goliac scaffold <directory> <goliac-admin team you want to create>So something like

 mkdir goliac-teams